2 Harrington Rd., Kensington

 81 Fulham Rd., Kensington

-The bright, large and airy room with tiled floor, cast iron panes on the many windows, and tasteful garden furniture (it's attached to the classic Conran Shop) has some of the best oysters in the city, and magnificently simple seafood.
+The bright, large, and airy room with tiled floors, cast-iron panes on the many windows, and tasteful garden furniture (it's attached to the classic Conran Shop) has some of the best oysters in the city and magnificently simple seafood.
 There's a more formal eating space upstairs, but for a true European air, the relaxed oyster bar is where it's at.

 51 Kensington Church St., Kensington

-Ffiona's serves traditional, rustic staples, like steak and kidney pie and an amazing sticky toffee pudding, but the raison d'être is the ever-present eponymous owner who makes every customer feel like a personal guest in her small, wooden, candlelit restaurant.
-Ffiona has recently added an excellent brunch every Friday, Saturday and Sunday with everything from the full English breakfast to fluffly pancakes (and a free cocktail on Saturday).
-Her traditional Sunday Roast is not to be missed.
+Ffiona's serves traditional, rustic staples, like steak and kidney pie and an amazing sticky toffee pudding, but the raison d'être is Ffiona herself, the ever-present owner who makes every customer feel like a personal guest in her small, wooden, candlelit restaurant.
+Ffiona has recently added an excellent brunch every Friday, Saturday, and Sunday with everything from the a English breakfast to fluffy pancakes (and a free cocktail on Saturday).
+Her traditional Sunday roast is not to be missed.